Bruno Ossébi: Career

 Ossébi was an activist throughout his career.
-He wrote for Mwinda, and also created a personal blog (bruno-ossbi.novoblog.com).
+He wrote for Mwinda, and also created a personal blog (bruno-ossebi.novoblog.com).
 He began writing for Mwinda when President Denis Sassou-Nguesso came to power in the early 1990s.
 Ossébi sought to condemn the plundering of oil, timber, and violations of human rights in the Republic of Congo.
 He was also active in the StAR program of the World Bank, and active with the United Nations program that recovers misappropriated African assets.
 Ossébi spent two years working with lawyers, activists, and citizens to develop a court complaint against President Sassou Nguesso, President of Gabon Omar Bongo, and President of Equatorial Guinea Teodoro Obiang, accusing them of "misappropriation of public funds".

 Death

-On January 21, 2009, two fires broke out 6,000 km away from each other in two different Franco-Congolese journalist’s homes.
+On January 21, 2009, two fires broke out 6,000 km away from each other in two different Franco-Congolese journalist's homes.
 Bruno Ossébi in Brazzaville, Republic of Congo, and Benjamin Toungamani in France.
-Both journalists, Ossébi included, were plaintiff’s in an “ill-gotten gains” complaint filed weeks before.
+Both journalists, Ossébi included, were plaintiff's in an “ill-gotten gains” complaint filed weeks before.
 Ossébi and Toungamani both heavily criticized Denis Sassou Nguesso’s authoritarianism, and his lavish lifestyle at the expense of the Congolese people.
 Ossébi was able to escape the home, but died in a military hospital twelve days later.

 There was no serious investigation or autopsy after the fires, according to Reporters Without Borders.
 Bruno Ossébi’s official cause of death was “cardiac arrest”, and no mention of burns were notated, even though 30% of his body was covered.

 Context

-Three days before the fire broke out in Bruno Ossébi’s home, he published an article on Mwinda press.
+Three days before the fire broke out in Bruno Ossébi's home, he published an article on Mwinda press.
 The article revealed that Société Nationale des Pétroles du Congo, a petroleum company led by President Denis Sassou-Nguesso's son, Denis-Christel Sassou Nguesso, was seeking a French bank loan of $100 million pledged to the production of oil.
 Ossébi accused them of organizing a “debt front” which contradicted a commitment made by the Congo to the International Monetary Fund.
-Two days before the incident, Ossébi contacted the Committee to recover stolen property from the World Bank.
+Two days before the incident, Ossébi contacted the committee to recover stolen property from the World Bank.
 A few weeks earlier, he had indicated his intention to join a complaint against “ill-gotten gains”.

 Impact

-Following Ossébi’s death, Reporters Without Borders have accused officials of minimizing the case, and failing to carry out an official investigation or autopsy.
+Following Ossébi's death, Reporters Without Borders have accused officials of minimizing the case, and failing to carry out an official investigation or autopsy.
 Reporters Without Borders have since launched their own investigation into the case.
 More than 80 people have been interviewed including relatives, friends, other journalists, and government officials, but no further action has been taken.
 Reporters Without Borders continues to ask the French government for aid in solving the case.